CloudHight/SRE-Lab-2/newreadme.md

 **Update the ConfigMap** in `k8s/otel-collector.yaml`:
 - Replace `us-east-1` with your AWS region.
 - For Prometheus, update the `endpoint` with your workspace ID (see step 4.1).
-- Ensure the Loki endpoint matches your Loki deployment (default: `http://loki-gateway:3100/loki/api/v1/push`).
+- Ensure the Loki endpoint is `http://loki-gateway.observability:3100/loki/api/v1/push` (assuming Loki in observability namespace).
+- Jaeger endpoint: `jaeger-collector.observability:14268`.

 **IAM Setup for AWS Integrations:**
 Since the collector needs to write to X-Ray and Prometheus, it uses IRSA (IAM Roles for Service Accounts).